cosmos/cosmos-sdk/docs/architecture/adr-030-msg-auth-module.md

 	MethodName() string

 	// Accept determines whether this grant permits the provided sdk.ServiceMsg to be performed, and if
 	// so provides an upgraded authorization instance.
+If delete returns true,the Authorization has
+	// been exhausted and can be deleted from state.
 	Accept(msg sdk.ServiceMsg, block abci.Header) (allow bool, updated Authorization, delete bool) }
 ```